Anna Marie Skalka

-Anna Marie (Ann) Skalka (née Sturn) is an American virologist, molecular biologist and geneticist who is professor emeritus and senior advisor to the president at the Fox Chase Cancer Center.
+Anna Marie (Ann) Skalka (née Sturn) is an American virologist, molecular biologist and geneticist who is professor emerita and senior advisor to the president at the Fox Chase Cancer Center.
 She is a co-author of a textbook on virology, Principles of Virology.

 Early life and education

 She was born in around 1938 in the Williamsburg neighborhood of Brooklyn, New York City, the first child of immigrants Edward Heinrich Sturn and Arcelia (Celia) Del Valle.
 She attended Grover Cleveland High School in Ridgewood, Queens.
 Both parents worked at the nearby Pfizer production plant, and she also took a summer laboratory job at the plant.

 She won a scholarship that enabled her to attend Adelphi University, where she majored in biology, graduating in 1959.
 Initially influenced by the herpetologist Bayard Brattstrom, with whom she co-authored her first two research papers on the salamander Eurycea bislineata, she subsequently became interested in the then-novel disciplines of molecular biology and molecular genetics.
-She briefly studied under geneticist David Bonner at the Yale School of Medicine's Department of Microbiology, with a National Science Foundation fellowship.
+She briefly studied under geneticist David M. Bonner at the Yale School of Medicine's Department of Microbiology, with a National Science Foundation fellowship.
 In 1960, she transferred to the microbiology department of New York University (NYU) Medical School, supervised initially by the bacterial geneticist Werner Maas and then by the biochemist Jerard Hurwitz, who was researching nucleic acids.
 She received her Ph.D. from NYU in 1964; her thesis was on histones.